 I'm amazed at the lack of research in articles today.
 Compare a dozen online articles to any newspaper or national magazine article.
 (Fluff pieces not included.)
 Not only are numerous on-line articles less informative, they often create more questions than answers.

+Even more appalling, is reading an article with unconfirmed, unfounded or worse, misinterpreted research.
 Unfortunately quantity and urgency have replaced quality.
 Yes, readers want a lot of information, and they want it now.
 But eventually, they catch on.

 Research might not be necessary if you have industry knowledge of a subject matter, but it always enhances any written piece--even when you don't include that research in the article.